 However, it really is easy to understand, once you break it down.

-This Disney Cruise Gratuities Calculator below shows the amounts which will automatically be added to your stateroom account.
+This Disney Cruise Gratuities Calculator below shows the amounts that will automatically be added to your stateroom account.

 The automatic gratuities are only for your service team and your Stateroom Host.